muratkeremozcan/obs/vaulto/blog/my-thoughts-and-notes-about-cdct.md

 The [api calls](https://github.com/muratkeremozcan/pact-js-example-react-consumer/blob/main/src/consumer.ts) are the same as the plain, non-UI app used int CDCT ([link](https://github.com/muratkeremozcan/pact-js-example-consumer/blob/main/src/consumer.ts)).

 We cannot have CDCT and BDCT in the same contract relationship.
-Although, we can have the provider have consumer driven contracts with some consumers and provider driven contracts with others
+Although, we can have the provider have consumer driven contracts with some consumers and provider driven contracts with others.

 ```bash
 Consumer        -> CDCT  -> Provider